JapanEse Green TEa

 While emerald green tea gardens cover the landscapes of central and southern Japan today, Camellia sinensis is not originally native to the island nation.
 Japanese Zen Buddhist monks first learned about tea during travels to China in the ninth century.
 In 1191, the monk Eisai changed the history of green tea forever when he brought seeds back to Kyoto and cultivated, for the first time, tea in Japan.
 Monks were the earliest tea farmers.
 They planted tea tree gardens on monastery grounds and produced the rustic style of powdered green tea they learned in China.
 Along with seeds, they also adopted an elite culture of tea preparation and appreciation.
 Monks incorporated tea into their meditation rituals, savoring the uplifting energy and mental clarity provided by this early powdered tea.
 They would also prepare tea for samurai warriors and other social elites during elaborate banquets and prior to battle.

 In time, the Japanese developed a tea culture all their own.
-By the mid18th century, they had refined their processing technique a began to use steam to make loose leaf green teas.
+By the mid18th century, they had refined their processing technique and began to use steam to make loose leaf green teas.
 This resulted in a character that paired well with the tastes of Japan, emphasizing a natural and vivid green color, fresh bitter sweetness, and famed umami flavor.

 The Types of Japanese Green Tea